Instituto Cultural Tampico: Praying house Villa Manresa

 Named after a town in Catalonia, Spain, where Ignatius of Loyola developed the Spiritual Exercises, the Villa Manresa was founded in 1982 by the sixth principal of the institute, Jose Quezada Guadeloupe, S.J., to serve as a retreat house where the school community could have reflections, spiritual exercises, retreats, and conferences.
 It includes a chapel, auditorium, classrooms, bedrooms, dining rooms, kitchen, basic services, and gardens.
 In each grade, students spend time there to find how God is present in the various moments of their lives, or "in all things" as Ignatius would say.

 Relevance

 The importance of this Institution lies in its influence in the region through social service, charitable works, legal assistance to immigrants, retreats, and conferences, and in its alumni networks.
-In everything we do we use five institutional values:
+They have five institutional values: